How Health Reform Affects Disability Care

 By law, all health plans sold in state Marketplaces, on the individual market, or through small employers must cover a list of 10 "essential health benefits."
 This includes care that can help you manage your disability.
 These benefits include:

 - Mental health services.
-You can get counseling for mental illnesses like bipolar disorder or schizophrenia.
+Insurers must cover counseling for mental illnesses like bipolar disorder or schizophrenia.
 You can also get medicine for your condition.
-And you can get a free screening for depression.
+And you can get a screening for depression without having to pay an additional cost for the visit.

 - Chronic disease management.
 You can get help managing chronic health conditions such as arthritis and heart disease.

-Insurance companies that sell health plans through your state's insurance Marketplace must include these essential health benefits -- with a few exceptions.
+Insurance companies that sell health plans through your state's insurance Marketplace must include these essential health benefits.
 Older health plans with “grandfathered” status don't have to cover the essential health benefits package.
 Neither do large employer plans, though most cover them anyway.
 Be sure to check the details of what your plan covers before seeking care.